user222008/ha/README.md

 HomeAssistant - Docker to be run on any OS

-NOTE: make sure you have docket and docker-compose installed in your system.
+NOTE: make sure you have docker and docker-compose installed in your system.

 steps before deploy:
 run followign command on the host you want to build: